kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	*	There are plenty of other examples, some classic cases being the non-linear models that arise during reactor design and biological growth rate models.
 With some ingenuity (taking logs, inverting the equation), these can often be simplified into linear models.
 	*	Some cases cannot be linearized and are best estimated by non-linear least squares methods.
 However, a make-shift approach which works quite well for simple cases is to perform a grid search.
 For example imagine the equation to fit is :math:`y = \beta_1\left(1-e^{-\beta_2 x} \right)`, and you are given some data pairs :math:`(x_i, y_i)`.
 Then for example, create a set of trial values :math:`\beta_1 = [10, 20, 30, 40, 50]` and :math:`\beta_2 = [0.0, 0.2, 0.4, 0.8]`.
 Build up a grid for each combination of :math:`\beta_1` and :math:`\beta_2` and calculate the sum of squares objective function for each point in the grid.
 By trial-and-error you can converge to an approximate value of :math:`\beta_1` and :math:`\beta_2` that best fit the data.
 You can then calculate :math:`S_E`, but not the confidence intervals for :math:`\beta_1` and :math:`\beta_2`.

-Before launching into various transformations or non-linear least squares models, bear in mind that the linear model may be useful over the region of interest.
+Before launching into various :index:`transformations` or non-linear least squares models, bear in mind that the linear model may be useful over the region of interest.
 In the case below, we might only be concerned with using the model over the region shown, even though the system under observation behaves non-linearly over a wider region of operation.

 	.. figure:: images/nonlinear-linear-region.png
 		:align: center